CenekAlbl/RnP/README.md

 Naturally, you should do it after compilation in the default RELEASE mode, not DEBUG.

-### Python bindings
+### Python and Matlab bindings

-If you want to compile with Python bindings then:
+If you want to compile the Python bindings then:

     cmake .. -DPYTHON_BINDINGS=1
+    make pyrnp

 If you want to compile with MATLAB bindings then: